 We’ve all been there when someone is talking your ear off about nothing particularly relevant or interesting, but it’s still somehow difficult to find the right time to cut them off and end the encounter.

 Here are some simple phrases to use in the moment, while turning away from the person:

 - “Well I gotta run, it’s been great to see you.”

-- “Yeah, totally.
-I’ll let you get back to your day.
+- “Yeah, definitely.
+I’ll let you get back to your day though.
 See you later.”